🔒 Case Study

 Platforms — MB & OLB

 Student Perks, built on the same infrastructure, became a key selling point of the Student Product — reducing the differentiation gap against competitor student checking accounts.
-The program also established a geo-targeted offer layer as a first for EWB's digital banking product, and a reusable design pattern for future merchant partnership integrations.
+The program also established a geo-targeted offer layer as a first for East West Bank's digital banking product, and a reusable design pattern for future merchant partnership integrations.

 05 — Takeaways